mathieu-sibue/preparing-interviews-with-nlp-audio/README.md

 6. the user can move on to the next question.

-:fr: **Note:** As the project was scoped to French job applicants, the user interface is in French, and the web app expects recordings in French.
+:fr: **Note:** As the project was targeted for French job applicants, the user interface is in French, and the web app expects recorded responses in French.

 :movie_camera: **Video demo of the platform:**